freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/basic-javascript/discover-power-of-nodejs.md

 <br>
 <br>

--Node.js can generate dynamic page content
+- Node.js can generate dynamic page content
--Node.js can create, open, read, write, delete, and close files on the server -Node.js can collect form data
+- Node.js can create, open, read, write, delete, and close files on the server
+- Node.js can collect form data
--Node.js can add, delete, and modify data in your database -Node.js files contain tasks that will be executed on certain events -A typical event is someone trying to access a port on the server -Node.js files must be initiated on the server before having any effect -Node.js files have the extension ".js"
+- Node.js can add, delete, and modify data in your database
+- Node.js files contain tasks that will be executed on certain events
+- A typical event is someone trying to access a port on the server
+- Node.js files must be initiated on the server before having any effect
+- Node.js files have the extension ".js"

 <h2>Hinglish</h2>